Alex Call Player Props: Nationals vs. Royals

-The Washington Nationals, including Alex Call (.216 slugging percentage in past 10 games, including no homers), battle starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+Alex Call -- with a slugging percentage of .222 in his past 10 games, including no homers) -- will be in action for the Washington Nationals against the Kansas City Royals, with Brady Singer on the mound, on May 27 at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Padres.
+In his most recent game he had a hitless performance (0-for-3) against the Royals.

 Alex Call Game Info & Props vs. the Royals